1ed/gitlab-cookbook/README.md

 Installs and configures the [GitLab](https://github.com/gitlabhq/gitlabhq) application for production environment.

+This version installs GitLab 5.2.

 # Requirements

-The cookbook was tested on ubuntu server 12.04 and may not works on other systems.
+The cookbook was tested on ubuntu server (12.04, 13.04) and may not work on other systems.

 Requires Chef 10.16.4 or later.